 b.
 Questioning candidates-questioning the applicant about claims appearing on a resume is an effective way to identify potential problem areas.

 c.
-Additional References-ask the applicant to supply references not listed in the resume itself.
+Additional References-ask the applicant to supply references not listed on the resume itself.

 A quick review of Fake Resume.com would be a wise use of time in order to uncover some of the tricks that prospective employees are now learning via the internet.